jleesCY/mi-browser/README.md

 ## 🪶 Why mi.?

 ### Minimal & Lightweight
-Most browsers are bloated with news feeds, ads, and unnecessary features. **mi.** is built to be invisible.
-It loads instantly, uses minimal resources, and gets out of your way so you can focus on what you're reading or watching.
+Most browsers are bloated with unnecessary features. **mi.** is built to be invisible.
+It gets out of your way so you can focus on what you need to do.

 ### One-Handed Design
 Smartphones are getting bigger, but our hands aren't. **mi.** moves all navigation to the bottom of the screen within a thumb's reach.
 No more reaching for the top corner to reload or switch tabs.